Herman Landon: Early life

+Early military career

 Herman Landon was educated at Harrow from 1874 to 1876, leaving just before his seventeenth birthday.
-He later attended the Royal Military College, Sandhurst, passing out in January 1879 in the same class as Thomas Snow, later a lieutenant general, and taking a commission in the 6th Regiment of Foot (later the Royal Warwickshire Regiment) of the British Army.
+He later attended the Royal Military College, Sandhurst, passing out in January 1879 in the same class as Thomas Snow, later a lieutenant general, Charles Irwin Fry, later a major general in the Indian Army, and Henry Huntly Leith Malcolm and Herbert Henry Burney, both later brigadier generals.
+He took his commission in the 6th Regiment of Foot (later the Royal Warwickshire Regiment) of the British Army.

+He was promoted to lieutenant in April 1881, although his seniority was backdated to 12 February, and captain on 11 February 1887, seniority dating back to 29 November 1886.

-Promoted in December 1897 to major, he served in the Sudan in 1898, where he saw action at the Battle of Atbara and the Battle of Omdurman, and was mentioned in despatches.
-He returned to Africa in 1900, in the Boer War, where he took temporary command of his battalion, the 2nd Royal Warwickshire Regiment, from March to November.
+Promoted in December 1897 to major, he served in the Sudan in 1898, where he saw action at the Battle of Atbara and the Battle of Omdurman, and was mentioned in dispatches.

+He returned to Africa in 1900, in the Second Boer War, where he took temporary command of his battalion, the 2nd Royal Warwickshire Regiment (which the 6th Regiment of Foot, into which he had been commissioned, became in 1881), from March to November.
 For this service, he was again mentioned in despatches, as well as being given a brevet promotion to lieutenant colonel.

-Military career
+Continued career

 He then was sent to India, where he joined the 1st Battalion of the Royal Warwickshires, and in 1902 was promoted to substantive lieutenant colonel, and given command of the battalion.
 He remained in command until 1906, receiving a brevet promotion to colonel in July 1904.
 From February to October 1906 he was on half-pay, and in October was appointed Inspector of Gymnasia in India.
 In February 1907, he was promoted substantive colonel.

 He returned to an active command in August 1910, when he was made a temporary brigadier general and given command of the 3rd Infantry Brigade, in succession to Major General Frederick Hammersley.
 He was appointed a Companion of the Order of the Bath in the 1911 Coronation Honours.